-Use talk to organise themselves and their play: "Let's go on a bus... you sit there...
-I'll be the driver."
+Use talk to organise themselves and their play: "Let's go under the sea... you need this snorkel...
+I'll have this one."

 LITERACY

 Understand the five key concepts about print: print has meaning; print can have different purposes; we read English text from left to right and from top to bottom; the names of the different parts of a book; page sequencing.